 Around El Nido

 Rent a scooter for a day or 2 and explore!
 (500 peso’s) A few places you can visit:

 » Duli beach – If you get there before 1pm, you might be the only person on the beach.
 There is one resort called Duli Beach resort (named after the Sea Turtles that lay their eggs here) and it’s run by a Dutch couple.
 Rooms are around 1000 peso’s a night and you’ll wake up on an amazing long stretched beach.

 Tip »You might be asked for a fee before entering the bumpy road up to the beach.
 Just say you have paid already as they totally make this fee up.

 » Nacpan Beach – You will hear tricycle drivers shouting: “Nacpan Beach?” around town as this is the most touristic beach around El Nido, Palawan.
 It’s part of Twin beach and you can eat tasty mussels here.
 Same applies for the fee they will ask you to pay.

 » Marimegmeg Beach – Just a 10 to 15 min trycile ride from El Nido town you will find this beach with one of the best views you’ll ever see.
 There are a few beach restaurants and resorts where you can eat.
 Expect slow service though.

 Palawan’s beauty is truly breathtaking but be prepared to go back in time a little bit.
 Less tourist (positive), less tasty food than you’re might used to in Asia, beautiful nature, but not a lot of beautiful architecture.
 Beaches enough though!
 Drop me a line in the comments if you need any other tips!

-Check my travel video of the Philippines here!
-(And subscribe to our YOUTUBE Channel if you want to see more)
+Subscribe to our YOUTUBE Channel if you want to see more)